How to Check Status on a Green Card?

 Can I Check My Case Status in Person?

 Yes.
 But first, you must call the USCIS Contact Center.
-If a Tier 1 representative cannot solve your problem, then they will transfer you to a Tier 2 representative.
+If a Tier 1 representative cannot solve your problem, they will transfer you to a Tier 2 representative.
 They may call you directly.

 If the Tier 2 representative cannot solve your problem either, they will help you schedule an in-person appointment at your closest USCIS field office.